studentinsights/studentinsights/README.md

   - Install Docker Toolbox: http://docs.docker.com/mac/started/
   - Use docker-machine to create a new Docker host: `https://docs.docker.com/machine/get-started/`
   - For convenience, you can add the IP from `docker-machine ip dev` as a line in `/etc/hosts` so you can work with `http://docker:3000` in your browser.
+  - Install https://github.com/adlogix/docker-machine-nfs to use NFS for sharing files between the host machine and the VirtualBoxVM.
+This is much faster than VirtualBox shared folders ([more info](https://github.com/codeforamerica/somerville-teacher-tool/pull/336#issuecomment-158441877)).

 Run the project using `docker-compose`:
   - Rebuild all container images: `docker-compose build` (slow the first time)